-Notes to the Reader: (i) All paragraphs and equations are numbered to facilitate discussion, improvement, correction. (ii) Texts freely available online (see References) are taken as read. (iii) The term particle is used in accord with convention. (iv) All results here accord with QM and experiment. (v) Taking math to be the best logic, it may flow for several lines before we comment. (vi) Using Bell (1964), CHSH (1969), Mermin (1990): we refute every Bellian claim known to us.
-Such claims include:
+Notes to the Reader: (i) All paragraphs and equations are numbered to facilitate discussion, improvement, correction, communication. (ii) All URLs were verified 20170328. (iii) Many key texts are freely available online; see References. (iv) The terms 'particle' and 'spin' are used in accord with quantum conventions. (v) All our results accord with quantum theory and related experiments. (vi) Taking math to be the best logic (all yet to be reformatted under geometric algebra), it may flow for several lines before we comment. (vii) Under (v), others should be able to correspond sensibly and take matters further. (viii) We refute claims like these:

 Wiseman (2005:1): Bell (1964) "strengthened Einstein's theorem (but showed the futility of his quest) by demonstrating that either reality or locality is a falsehood."
 Goldstein et al. (2011:1): "In light of Bell's theorem, [many] experiments ... establish that our world is non-local.
 This conclusion is very surprising, since non-locality is normally taken to be prohibited by the theory of relativity."
 Maudlin (2014:25): "Non-locality is here to stay ... the world we live in is non-local."
 Gisin (2014:4): "For a realistic theory to predict the violation of some Bell inequalities, the theory must incorporate some form of nonlocality."
 Norsen (2015:1): "In 1964 Bell demonstrated the need for non-locality in any theory able to reproduce the standard quantum predictions. ('Non-locality' here means a violation of a generalized prohibition on faster-than-light causal influences.)"
 Bricmont (2016:112): 'There are nonlocal physical effects in Nature.'
+Annals of Physics Editors (2016): in the context of Bell's theorem 'it's a proven scientific fact that a violation of local realism has been demonstrated theoretically and experimentally.'